 Proud people are know-it-alls.
 They respect no one.
 They need no one.
 They are superior.
+Proverbs 19:20 says, "Listen to advice and accept instruction, that you may gain wisdom in the future."

-10. Fail to show compassion (Matt.
-5:7; 18:23-35)[4]
+10. Fail to show compassion.7

-When Jesus saw a person in pain or need, His heart went out to that person and He took action.
+When Jesus saw a person in pain or need, His heart went out to that person, and He took action.
 A proud person won't do that.
-They don't see the needs of others and if they do see them, they don't do anything about it because they're focused on their own concerns.
+They don't see the needs of others, and if they do see them, they don't do anything about it because they're focused on their own concerns.
+They fail to heed Jesus' instruction in Matthew 5:7, "Blessed are the merciful, for they shall receive mercy." (see also Matt.
+18:23-35)